 What is a resume?

-One of the most important tools when applying for a job is your resume apart from a job application letter.
+One of the most important tools when applying for a job is your resume.

 In some places, this is also called your CV, what does CV stand for?
 It is Latin for Curriculum Vitae.
 Although the names are used to mean the same thing, there is a slight difference in their structure.

-The main difference being the length, and although both list summaries of work experience and skills.
-A CV is typically longer than a resume at two to three pages in length.
+The main difference being the length, and although both documents list summaries of work experience and skills, a CV is typically longer than a resume, typically at three to four pages in length.

 - What is a resume?